ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

   ```
   {: pre}

-  With Helm 3, use this command `helm install ${MYPROJECT} .` to install the Helm chart
+  With Helm 3, run `helm install ${MYPROJECT} .` command to install the Helm chart
   {: tip}

-10. Use `kubectl get service ${MYPROJECT}-service` for your Java application and `kubectl get service ${MYPROJECT}-application-service`  for your Node.js application to identify the public port the service is listening on.
+11. Use `kubectl get service ${MYPROJECT}-service` for your Java application and `kubectl get service ${MYPROJECT}-application-service`  for your Node.js application to identify the public port the service is listening on.
 The port is a 5-digit number(e.g., 31569) under `PORT(S)`.
-11. For the public IP of worker node, run the below command
+12. For the public IP of worker node, run the below command
    ```sh
    ibmcloud ks workers ${MYCLUSTER}
    ```